cmints/website/pages/documentation/index.md

 ## {what-is-cmints[Page heading] What is CMintS?}

-{what-is-cmints-p[Paragraph in "What is CMintS" section]
+{what-is-cmints-p[Paragraph in 'What is CMintS' section]
 <fix>CMintS</fix> is a CMS and Static Content Generator that has been
 implemented with the Internationalization in mind. <fix>CMintS</fix> is quite easy to install, it has only few requirements.